jklegseth/es6-webpack-starter/README.md

 `npm install`

 ## Configuration
-The default setup using `src/main.js` and the ES6 entry and outputs to `dist/bundle.js`.
+The default setup uses `src/main.js` as the ES6 entry path and `dist/bundle.js` as the output path.
 These paths, and other Webpack settings, can be configued in `webpack.config.js`;

 ## Commands
-`npm run build` will bundle modules and compile to ES5.
+`npm run build` bundles modules and compiles to ES5.
 This command is defined in `package.json` and is aliased to `./node_modules/.bin/webpack`.

 `npm run watch` will run `webpack` (i.e., `npm run build`) and then rerun it on file change.
+This command is defined in `package.json` and is aliased to `./node_modules/.bin/webpack -w`.